- 232 Capen Hall, Buffalo, NY 14260

 - If a student becomes ineligible for a scholarship based upon registration status, the scholarship is permanently revoked and cannot be reinstated.

 Academic Performance (overall UB GPA)

-Scholarship recipients must maintain an overall UB GPA of at least 3.00.
+All other merit scholarship recipients must maintain an overall UB GPA of at least 3.00.

 - Only courses taken at UB are considered in the review of scholarship eligibility (transfer courses are not considered).

 - Academic performance is reviewed at the end of each spring semester.
 Summer course grades will count in the subsequent year GPA review.

 Maximum Eligibility/Undergraduate Study